Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Main result

 \subsection{Further related work}

 As mentioned in Section \ref{s:intro}, a number of works have aimed to accelerate first-order variance reduction methods by preconditioning them with second-order information.
 For example, \cite{gonen2016solving} proposed Preconditioned SVRG for ridge regression.
 The effect of this preconditioning, as in related works \cite{liu2019acceleration}, is a reduced condition number $\kappa$ of the problem.
-This is similar to what we achieve in Corollary~\ref{c:least-squares} by transforming the problem so that $\kappa= O(d)$, but it is different from Theorem \ref{t:svrn}, which uses preconditioning to make variance reduction effective for very large mini-batches and with a unit step~size.
+This is different from Theorem~\ref{t:informal}, which uses preconditioning to make variance reduction effective for large mini-batches and with a unit step~size.

 Some works have shown that, instead of preconditioning, one can use momentum to accelerate variance reduction, and also to improve its convergence rate when using mini-batches.
 These methods include Catalyst \cite{lin2015universal} and Katyusha \cite{allen2017katyusha}.
-However, unlike SVRN, these approaches are still limited to fairly small mini-batches, and they still require problem-dependent step sizes.
+However, unlike SVRN, these approaches are still limited to fairly small mini-batches, as demonstrated in Table \ref{tab:svrn}.